City with a preserved glory

 Bruges is really a very old city, its origins are dating back to the time around the birth of Christ.
 A thousand years later it was a proper city, but its heydays came three hundred years after that, when sailing merchants from Genoa in Italy established a trade route to western Europe via Bruges.
 Wealth started to flow into the city and many impressive buildings were raised, among them the famous bell tower.

-But this upheaval didn’t last long.
+But this success didn’t last long.
 The canal that allowed ships to enter Bruges from the sea silted up and the trade hub was moved to Antwerp in Holland.
 Bruges became a backwater town and was preserved in that state, which also helped it keeping its medieval charm.
 Now of course this fact is what draws hoards of tourists to Bruges, where we today find so many nice hotels and restaurants here.

 And there are so many beer joints in Bruges.
 The Belgians love and cherish their beer traditions and Bruges is no exception.
 You’ll find a couple of big beer bars here, for instance The Beer Wall that proudly displays hundreds of brands in an outside vitrine.
 A visitor is recommended to order a test set with different types of beer accompanied with a cheese and charcuteries platter.